libgeos/geos/util/geosop/README.md

 * Compute the buffer with distance 10 of WKB geometries and output as WKT

     `geosop -a geoms.wkb -f wkt buffer 10`

+* To get around cmdline parset limitation for parsing negative numbers, you must replace '-' by 'N'.
+Same as previous, but compute the buffer with distance -10

+    `geosop -a geoms.wkb -f wkt buffer N10`

 * Compute the unary union of a set of WKT geometries and output as WKB
   * `unaryUnion` is an aggregate operation, so automatically collects all input geometries